Is the five-flow conjecture almost false?: Introduction

-Thus, the Welsh conjecture and the ``translated Birkhoff-Lewis conjecture'' are false, and the Tutte conjecture is ``almost false'' (in the same sense that the four-colour theorem is ``almost false'' \cite{BK79,Royle05}).
-On the other hand, Theorem~\ref{theo.1} includes the ``translated version'' of that of Royle \cite{Royle05} for real chromatic roots.
+Thus, the Welsh conjecture and Conjecture~\ref{conj.HPR} (the ``translated Birkhoff--Lewis conjecture'') are both false, and the Tutte five-flow conjecture is ``almost false'' in the same sense that the four-colour theorem is ``almost false'' \cite{BK79,Royle05}.
+On the other hand, Theorem~\ref{theo.1} includes the ``translated version'' of the existence theorem of Royle \cite{Royle05} for real chromatic roots.

 In this work, we have considered the family of graphs $G(nk,k)$ with $k\le 7$ and $n>2$.
 For each $k$, we have located the set of accumulation points in the complex $Q$-plane of the roots of the flow polynomial $\Phi_{G(nk,k)}$, as $n\to\infty$.
 Most accumulation points belong to limiting curves ${\cal B}_k$; and in particular, we are interested in locating the points $Q_c(k)$, defined as the largest real value where the limiting curves ${\cal B}_k$ cross the real axis.
-(These points are likely to be accumulation points as $n\to\infty$ of real zeros, as in Theorem~\ref{theo.2}(b); but not always: see section~\ref{sec.real.flow.roots}.)
-We have been able to obtain the values of $Q_c(k)$ for $k\le 11$; and the numerical extrapolation of these values to $k\to\infty$ yields $\lim_{k \to\infty} Q_c(k) = Q_0 \approx 5.75$.
-We expect that this value is the largest real accumulation point one can get from the family $G(nk,k)$.
+(These points are likely to be accumulation points as $n\to\infty$ of real zeros, as in Theorem~\ref{theo.2}(b); but not always: see Section~\ref{sec.real.flow.roots}.)
+We have been able to obtain the values of $Q_c(k)$ for $k\le 11$; and the numerical extrapolation of these values to $k\to\infty$ yields $\lim_{k \to\infty} Q_c(k) = Q_0 \approx 5.69$ \cite{JS_Petersen}.
+We expect that this value is the largest real accumulation point that one can get from the family $G(nk,k)$.

 Based on this---and on the failure of Conjectures~\ref{conj.welsh} and \ref{conj.HPR}---we venture the following weaker conjecture: